 One will experience vaginal soreness whether one had an episiotomy, a natural tear, or even if one did not have both.
 Expect this soreness to last anywhere from a day to a few weeks.

-1. Let one’s doctor or midwife know if one’s experience any sudden increase in bleeding or if the blood one is passing suddenly becomes bright red.
+- Let one’s doctor or midwife know if one’s experiences any sudden increase in bleeding or if the blood one is passing suddenly becomes bright red.

-12. Lean forward when trying to poop.
-One may use a piece of clean tissue paper or sanitary napkin in order to press firmly but gently on one’s stitches while one is trying to poop.
+- Lean forward when trying to poop.
+One may use a piece of clean tissue paper or a sanitary napkin in order to press firmly but gently on one’s stitches while one is trying to poop.

 DON’Ts of Post-Natal Care